VolkanSah/MiniGreX/README.md

 > **IMPORTANT**
 > ⚠️ MiniGreX is still in development.
 It works, but improvements are ongoing.
 Want to help?
 The smallest high-secure multi-CMS for DevOps 👮
+> Update 12.06.24 i kill it today.
+Later! not yet please!

 ## Security
 MiniGreX is designed with security in mind, minimizing the risk of SQL injection and other vulnerabilities.
 Keep MiniGreX up-to-date with the latest patches and use strong passwords for all accounts.